swimlane/docspa-starter/src/docs/features.md

 # Features

 In the [modules](/modules) section several required, recommended, and option modules are described in detail.
-Below we summarize features available in if all modulesa re installed as as shown in the [quick start](/quickstart).
+Below we summarize features available in if all modules are installed as as shown in the [quick start](/quickstart).

 ## Github Flavored Markdown